-There is a common misconception among many that newborn jaundice is a relatively minor condition that will clear up on it’s own.
-Although that may be true in some cases, it’s always important to ensure your baby is receiving medical care.
-Without the proper treatment and care, infant jaundice can cause a host of serious medical issues.
+There is a common misconception that newborn jaundice is a relatively minor condition that will clear up on it’s own.
+Although that may be true in some cases, every child is different.
+It is always important to ensure your baby is receiving proper medical care for his or her needs.
+Without proper treatment and care, infant jaundice can cause a host of serious medical issues.

-In November of 2013, the parents of a 6-year-old Jaelin Sence from Brooklyn, New York boy filed a lawsuit after learning the devastating news that that their son would never live a normal life.
+In November 2013, the parents of 6-year-old Jaelin Sence filed a lawsuit after learning the devastating news that that their son would never live a normal life.
 He requires assistance in his everyday activities and is unable to walk or talk.
-His disabilities are a result of failure of the New York Methodist Hospital to diagnose and treat his jaundice shortly after he was born.
-Although the family won $25 million after filing a birth injury lawsuit against the hospital, the child still lives with his disabilities.
+His disabilities are the result of failures on the part of doctors at New York Methodist Hospital.
+Doctors allegedly failed to diagnose and treat the child’s jaundice shortly after he was born.
+The family won $25 million after filing a birth injury lawsuit against the hospital, but the child still battles the preventable disabilities.

-In a similar instance in March of 2009, the parents of premature infant girl won their lawsuit against Dr. Arvind Shukla, the University of Chicago Medical Center, and Midwest Neoped Associates Inc. after Dr. Shukla failed to diagnose and treat the baby’s infant jaundice.
-Although initial attempts were made to bring the baby’s bilirubin levels down, the doctor failed to monitor and follow-up.
-Consquently, the baby’s bilirubin levels spiked three times higher than the average level.
-The now 5-year-old lives with hearing loss in one ear, speech problems, and permanent auditory neuropathy.
+In a similar instance in March 2009, the parents of premature infant girl won a lawsuit against a doctor at the University of Chicago Medical Center and Midwest Neoped Associates Inc. The doctor failed to diagnose and treat the baby’s infant jaundice.
+Doctors made attempts to bring the baby’s bilirubin levels down, but did not adequately monitor the illness or follow-up.
+Consequently, the baby’s bilirubin levels spiked three times higher than the average level.
+The now 10-year-old lives with hearing loss in one ear, speech problems, and permanent auditory neuropathy.
 The family was awarded $1.5 million after the defendants agreed to settle the case.

 Infant Jaundice Signs and Symptoms

-If an infant has jaundice, there are usually signs and symptoms that are detectable in most instances.
-One of the most common and prominent signs is the skin and eyes.
-When babies have jaundice, their skin may take on a yellow-tinted appearance and the whites in their eyes may become yellow as well.
-According to the Mayo Clinic, this can happen anywhere between the 2nd, 3rd, or 4th day after birth.
+If an infant has jaundice, there are usually signs and symptoms that are easily detectable.
+One of the most common and prominent signs is yellowing of the skin and eyes.
+This can happen anywhere between the second and fourth day after birth.
 Other signs and symptoms include:

 - Inexplicable crying and fussiness

-- Not enough soiled diapers when compared with the average newborn
+- Not enough soiled diapers compared with the average newborn

 Complications of Infant Jaundice if Not Treated

-Bilirubin, a pigment found in bile, is extremely dangerous if it affects the cells in the brain.
-When jaundice becomes severe, the infant may develop kernicterus, a form of brain damage marked by hearing loss, mobility issues, cerebral palsy, communication problems, an unfocused gaze, and teeth problems.
+Bilirubin, a pigment found in bile, occurs naturally in the body.
+It is extremely dangerous, however, if levels rise too high.
+The medical term for excessively high bilirubin is hyperbilirubinemia.
+Without immediate treatment, hyperbilirubinemia may develop into kernicterus.
+Kernicterus is a form of brain damage marked by hearing loss, mobility issues, cerebral palsy, communication problems, an unfocused gaze and teeth problems.